danielneil/Shark-Doc/tutorials/RSI2.md

 ## Backtesting the famous RSI(2) strategy using Shark against BitCoin

-This article details backtesting Larry Connor's RSI2 strategy with Shark against the entirety of bitcoin's historical data snapped at market close with the yahoo_finance plugin.
+This article details backtesting the RSI2 strategy with Shark against bitcoin's entire historical dataset snapped at market close with the yahoo_finance plugin.

 ### Introduction